ngxs-labs/dispatch-decorator/README.md

 ### Dispatching Multiple Actions

 Dispatchers can return arrays.
-Actions will be handled synchronously one by one if their action handlers do synchronous job and vice versa if their handlers are asynchronous:
+NGXS will handle actions synchronously if their action handlers do a synchronous job and vice versa if their handlers are asynchronous.

 ```typescript
 export class AppComponent {